 The glands in your cervix regularly produce mucus.
 Sometimes, though, healthy skin cells in the cervix cover these glands, creating a barrier that traps the mucus inside the gland.
 With nowhere to escape, the mucus swells inside the gland, creating a nabothian cyst.
 Depending on how much mucus is trapped inside, these cysts range from a few millimeters to 4 centimeters in diameter.
 Viewed up close, they may look white or yellow.
 They may look clear or cloudy.

 You probably won’t know you have a nabothian cyst unless your provider notices it during a pelvic exam.
-Rarely, a nabothian cyst may cause symptoms that make you feel uncomfortable.
+Rarely, a nabothian cyst may cause symptoms that make you feel uncomfortable, such as:

 You may notice symptoms if you have a nabothian cyst that ruptures.
 When a cyst bursts, it releases mucus and small amounts of blood that you may notice as vaginal discharge.
 The discharge may be smelly, too.
 These symptoms don’t usually last long.
 If these symptoms last over a long period of time, contact your provider to see what’s happening.